Evv1L/Parachute/README.md

-# Parachute
+# Parachute (fixed for Plasma 5.23)

-## This project is paused.
-Feel free to fork it if you want to improve it
+## Original project is paused.
+It's just a fork with fix for Plasma 2.23.
+Nothing else.

 <p align="center">
   <img src="parachute.svg">